 The $800 exemption is for if you are arriving from anywhere other than a US insular possession.
 For the Caribbean Basin or Andean countries, your exception would also be $800.
 The list can be found herehttp://www.cbp.gov/xp/cgov/travel/vacation/kbyg/types_of_exemptions.xml, but basically if you are going to the Bahamas or a Caribbean sailing that does not go to the US Virgin Islands, this is your limit.
 Included in this amount, you can bring two liters of alcoholic beverages as long as one of the liters was produced in one of the countries listed.
 You can also bring a specific number of cigarettes and cigars.
 Note – Cuban cigars are restricted and cannot be brought back to the US.

 If you also travel to a US insular possession, you are allowed a $1600 exemption.
-This would include, for example, a stop at the US Virgin Islands (like on the ToaD 2012 Fantasy sailing!).
+This would include, for example, a stop at the US Virgin Islands.
 You can include five liters of alcoholic beverages with one produced in the insular possession.

 It is important to note that if you bring an item with you that was purchased at home but manufactured overseas, you may be asked for documentation on your purchase to prove it was not purchased on your cruise.
 You can carry sales receipts, insurance policies or jeweler’s appraisals as a form of proof.
 You can also register these items ahead of time.
 Here is more information on thishttp://www.cbp.gov/xp/cgov/travel/vacation/kbyg/register_items.xml.

 Generally going through customs is very easy and straightforward.
 When you leave the ship, there will be a bin to discard any fruit or plant material you may have forgotten about (it’s easy to grab a piece of fruit at breakfast and not think about it).
 You will then pick up your luggage and go to the customs lines.
 You must have your declaration form filled out, one per household.
-Here is a sample form (the day prior to disembarkation, the cruise director will either have a session or a tv show explaining the form and procedure for disembarkation).
+Note in some terminals the form is no longer required or you can use an electronic form.
 You will present the Customs agent with your Customs Declaration form and all passports that pertain to that form.
 They will ask questions if necessary, but generally will review the document to make sure it is properly filled and give you back the passports.
 If you don’t have passports, you will have to present certified birth certificates for everyone and government issued photo IDs for the adults in the party.

 While in some locations duty can be paid with a credit card, I have never seen this at a port.
-You will need to have cash, a personal check or a traveler’s check to pay the duty at the port.
+You will need to have cash or a personal check to pay the duty at the port.